DBJDBJ/dbjcore/readme.md

 DBJLog by default otuputs to console as that is the way for container logging.

+## Those pesky log levels

+DBJLog constructor contains simple check to show you what are they and what is the default DEBUG situation in respect to the log levels.

+After a while you can simply switch off that in your debug builds.
+Readng the code you already understand how.

 # Dbj Core Configuration
-Contary to popular belief (prevailing among .NET Lemmings population) .NET core json configuration does not require any specialy named json config files.
+Contrary to popular belief (prevailing among .NET Lemmings population) .NET core json configuration does not require any specialy named json config files.
 Any name will do, as long as you make and use your own configuration routines.
 We just happen to call ours: `appsettings.json`.

 ## Requirements